Introduction

 The authentication implementation consuming the webhook requests

-should be able to parse this value to EPOCH
+should be able to parse this value to EPOCH and

-contains a timestamp, showing the point
+The EPOCH contains a timestamp, showing the point

 of time the digestion was occurred, it is formatted as